 ABOUT

-I've spent the past two decades teaching geography, sharing my passion for the Earth's myriad landscapes, cultures, and natural wonders with students aged 11 to 18.
+For over 20 years, I taught geography, sharing my passion for the Earth's myriad landscapes, cultures, and natural wonders with students aged 11 to 18.

 My Rural Heritage